 Another great advantage of growing berries is, that they are so easy to propagate.

-Raspberries and blackberries grow suckers, many other berries do that too, just not as aggressive.
+Raspberries and blackberries grow suckers, many other berries do that too, just not as aggressively.
 The suckers can just be dug up and planted else were.

 Strawberries grow runners, some varieties do that more than others.
 But generally speaking, if you start with one plant, you will soon have a few more.
 Strawberries do not live long, about 3 years, and then they need to be replaced.
 That’s why they produce new “baby” clone plants to supersede themselves.